jbohren/conman/conman_ros/README.md

   * *List all block names.*
 * `list_controller_types` `controller_manager_msgs/ListControllerTypes`
   * ***UNIMPLEMENTED***
-  * This is specific to the ros\_control plugin manager.
 * `switch_controller` `controller_manager_msgs/SwitchController`
   * *Maps directly to Scheme::switchBlocks with controller names correspond to block names.*